Capacity development is an integral part of knowledge sharing and knowledge transfer and is, as such, present throughout UNU-WIDER’s work programme.

 In Helsinki, Finland

-Both the UNU-WIDER Visiting Scholars and the PhD internship programmes have been re-invigorated and are linked closely to the research programme.
+Both the Visiting Scholars and the Visiting PhD Fellowship programmes have been re-invigorated and are linked closely to the research programme.
 Special attention is given to the inclusion of female and developing country researchers.

-For master's-level students in Helsinki, UNU-WIDER and HECER offer a joint course in development economics.
-The WIDER Seminar Series — open to local and visiting researchers, policy makers, and others working on development topics — is held on Wednesday afternoons at UNU-WIDER.
+The WIDER Seminar Series — open to local and visiting researchers, policy makers, and others interested in development topics — is held on Wednesday afternoons at UNU-WIDER offices.

 In Accra, Ghana